comp426-2022-spring/a99-sirius/README.md

 You can access our project in a production enviroment by clicking <a href="https://siriustodoapp.herokuapp.com/" target="blank"> here! </a>

+## Deliverables
+This github repository contains the code for a simple task management web application.
+The package will take the form of a node/react package, with several dependencies needed to be installed in order to properly run the website.
+The following script command is needed in order to run the website:

+     npm run dev

 ## Stages
 * Backend